dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 ## Logs - Fraud Check orderID Extraction

-In the Notebook App, execute the below DQL query, which retrieves the buisness events that will be used for the `Fraud Check` step of the `Order to Shipped` business process and parses the logs line to extract the orderId that will be import when we convert this to a business event.
+Using a Notebook execute the below DQL query which retrieves the business events that will be used for the `Fraud Check` step of the `Order to Shipped` business process.
+We will parse the logs lines to extract the orderId.

 DQL:
 ```sql